-Jewel Cave National Monument is the third longest cave in the world with over 190 miles explored.
-It continues to grow as researches discover an average of three miles of new passageways each year luring explorers to its maze of endless tunnels.
-Located less than an hours drive southwest of Rapid City, and in close proximity to Wind Cave National Park, Jewel Cave was named for its dazzling calcite crystals that illuminate the underground, lighted walkways of the cave.
+Jewel Cave National Monument is the third longest cave in the world with over 200 miles explored.
+The mileage continues to grow as researchers discover an average of three miles of new passageways each year luring explorers to its maze of endless tunnels.
+Located less than an hours drive southwest of Rapid City, and in close proximity to Wind Cave National Park, Jewel Cave was named for its dazzling calcite crystals that cover the walls, floor, and ceiling of the cave.

 Custer, SD 57730

-Jewel Cave is open daily and year-round with expanded hours in the summer.
-Closed Thanksgiving, Christmas Day and New Year's Day.
+The Jewel Cave Visitor Center is open seasonally with expanded hours in the summer.
+The monument is closed Thanksgiving Day, Christmas Day, and New Year’s Day.

 JEWEL CAVE VISITOR CENTER

 The Jewel Cave Visitor Center is open year round, except for Thanksgiving, Christmas and New Year’s Day.
 Visitors can watch an information film, view exhibits on cave exploration, history and resource management, as well as browse the book and gift shop.